lorenzofranzone/tws/README.md

    #### Typical workflow

-   - Install the cli: `npm install tws`
+   - Install the cli: `npm install @lorenzo.franzone/tws`
    - Initialize the project and select the modules you need:`tws init`
    - Generate the CSS files when your configs are ready: `tws css`